 If you need to create a list of something, use a Curated List

-If you want to include full width images or iFrames use an Information Detail
+If you want to include full width images, data visualizations, or iFrames use an Information Detail

 If you need to publish research or a long form explanation of a single subject, use an Information Detail